-Learning Brazilian Jiu-Jitsu (BJJ) is often a life-changing experience for those who decide to give the gentle art a try.
+Joining a BJJ gym and learning the gentle art is often a life-changing experience.
 BJJ has become increasingly popular all over the world, thanks to its effectiveness being demonstrated in many competitive settings like mixed martial arts.
 But BJJ isn’t just an effective martial art that will teach you how to perform complex moves in the gym, it also helps to instill self-confidence in its practitioners.
 The confidence gained from BJJ helps people handle difficult situations that they otherwise may struggle with.
 BJJ helps people become the best version of themselves not only on the training mats but in the real world too.

 What Is Brazilian Jiu-Jitsu?